hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/504_043_sisters.md

 DEAR SISTERS, (Misses Mary and H. Hale.)

-The great Hindi poet, Tulasidâsa, in his benediction to his translation of the Râmâyana, says, "I bow down to both the wicked and holy; but alas! for me, they are both equally torturers — the wicked begin to torture me as soon as they come in contact with me — the good, alas! take my life away when they leave me."
+The great Hindi poet, Tulasidāsa, in his benediction to his translation of the Rāmāyana, says, "I bow down to both the wicked and holy; but alas! for me, they are both equally torturers — the wicked begin to torture me as soon as they come in contact with me — the good, alas! take my life away when they leave me."
 I say amen to this.
 To me, for